 Respecting the desire of our staff to provide support to other people by taking part in the annual Nike Riga Run, our team attended this activity, where the participation fee is a donation to the Little Hearts project organised by ziedot.lv.
 Read more here.

-Our company offers our people seasonal vitamins such as cranberries, honey, lemons, ginger, birch sap and apples all year round.
+Our company offers seasonal vitamins such as cranberries, honey, lemons, ginger, carrots, birch and sea buckthorn sap and apples to our staff all year round.

 Thinking of ways to protect the environment, we surveyed our staff about using bicycles in our daily routine and their desire to use a bicycle for business purposes.
 This initiative won considerable support, and so our company has purchased bicycles that our staff use when going to see a client, delivering documents, or in other situations where it’s possible to use this means of transport.